2019 Asphalt Pavement Rejuvenator (Completed)

 The project includes removing 2" of the asphalt surface, 2" asphalt overlay, spot curb repair and ADA curb ramp reconstruction.
 Bike facilities will be striped per the Kirkwood Pedestrian and Bicycle Plan.

-Northlin & Southlin Drive Water Main Replacement and Street Reconstruction (Pending)
+Northlin & Southlin Drive Water Main Replacement and Street Reconstruction (Under Construction)

-Kirkwood Road Signal Optimization and Interconnect and South Kirkwood Road - Nipher Middle School Safe Routes to School (Construction)
+Kirkwood Road Signal Optimization and Interconnect and South Kirkwood Road - Nipher Middle School Safe Routes to School (Under Construction)

 This project includes the upgrade of 11 signalized intersections on Kirkwood Road from Big Bend Blvd to Manchester Rd including a fiber optic interconnect.
 A Pedestrian Hybrid Beacon (PHB) will replace the existing traffic signal for the pedestrian crosswalk near Hollywood Ln.
 The sidewalk curb ramps and signals will also be constructed to meet ADA requirements.
 A 5' wide ADA compliant sidewalk will be added or reconstructed along the east side of Kirkwood Road from Chester Ave to Nipher Middle School.
 The projects are partially funded by the CMAQ and TAP federal programs.
 You can visit the Kirkwood Rd Signal Project page for more information.